Blog Posts in October 2019

 • Data center switching vendors being on a lemming-like run praising EVPN+VXLAN;

-• Non-FANG environments being somewhat reluctant to connect a server to a single switch.
+• The reluctance of non-FAANG environments to connect a server to a single switch.

-His fabric was running well… apart from the weird times when someone started tons of new VMs.
+Apart from the weird times when someone started tons of new VMs, his fabric was running well.

 read more see 2 comments